WELCOME BACK TO PARLANCE CHAMBER CONCERTS!

 Attendance policies, social distancing protocols, and ticketing procedures

-I am delighted to announce of resumption of our live events during the 2021-22 season.
-Thank you for your patience, understanding, and many warm expressions of support during our postponed 2020-21 season.
+I am delighted to welcome you back to Parlance Chamber Concerts.
+Thank you for your patience, understanding, and many warm expressions of support during our postponed 2020-2021 season

 As always, the safety and security of our audience members, artists, and staff remain our highest priority.
-We will continue to monitor the public health advisories as the Covid-19 situation evolves during the coming months.
+Please note:

-I look forward to welcoming you back in person to Parlance Chamber Concerts this fall!
+I look forward to welcoming you back personally to Parlance Chamber Concerts in the fall!

 SUNDAY, SEPTEMBER 26, 2021 AT 3 PM

 PCC’s celebratory Opening Gala will feature fifteen remarkable artists in a program of perennial favorites.
 Highlights will include the ever-popular Four Seasons of Antonio Vivaldi and a star-studded performance of Bach’s Brandenburg Concerto No. 6.

 Don’t miss this dazzling curtain-raiser to our 14th season!